 - a spare leash/collar in case yours breaks.
 (I’ve also put my spare leash to work a time or two when I found a lost dog!)

 - your cell phone preloaded with emergency numbers including an emergency contact for you and including your vet.

 - dog treats broken into training treat size.

-- YUCKY PUPPY wet bag for dogs.
-I clip our new machine washable wet bag for dogs on my dog walking bag and use it to tote the full poop bag–so I’m no longer waving at neighbors with a full bag of poop dangling from my wrist or from the leash.
+- YUCKY PUPPY poop bag carrier.
+I clip our machine washable wet bag for dogs on my dog walking bag and use it to tote the full poop bag–so I’m no longer waving at neighbors with a full bag of poop dangling from my wrist or from the leash.

 - clicker if your dog is clicker trained.

-- photo of your dog (probably on your phone!) to show others in the immediate area if he gets lost.
+- photo of your dog (which you have on your phone, no doubt!) to show others in the immediate area if your dog gets away from you.

 - flashlight, reflectors if you’re walking at night.
 I also like small lights that clip on your bag (or your dog’s harness).
 They’re great to use in addition to lighted dog collars and leashes.

 - emergency card with an indication of how many dogs should be with you and their descriptions along with a person to contact if you are incapacitated.
-We include one of these cards in each of our CALL OF THE WALK dog walking bags but you can also download a free card here.
+We include one of these cards in each of our YUCKY PUPPY dog walking bags but you can also download a free card here.
 (When you click, the in_case_of_emergency.pdf will download to your computer.)